firefighterduck/isariris/IrisCore/automation.md

 ## Moving
 * by commutativity: might require checking first, works on both sides, to work for arbitrary large terms either moving bigger subterms or on-the-fly generation of comm lemmata, could be optimized with moving lemmata "from x to head", can't handle wrappers
-* splitting based: can move several terms on lhs at once, can not move out of some wrappers, requires I-pattern, can be done with "logic programming", requires lots of emps, not ordered,not guaranteed to move all parts or at most one per subpattern
+* splitting based: can move several terms on lhs at once, can not move out of some wrappers, requires I-pattern, can be done with "logic programming", requires lots of emps, not ordered,not guaranteed to move all parts or at most one per subpattern, O-pattern can also work but is very hacky
 * framing: works only for rhs, can move out of most wrappers, based on "logic programming",very simple but powerfull